 OAIS-IF should be applicable to any archive and any user.
 For an OAIS compliant archive, OAIS-IF should enable the archive to make not only complete Archive Information Packages (AIPs) available but also all of the individual components of its AIPs separately available.
 A non-OAIS compliant archive may not have all the components required for an AIP available but OAIS-IF can still be used in a way limited by what the archive can provide.

-We should describe what we mean by INTEROPERABILITY
+We should describe what we mean by interoperability.

 Interoperability is defined in various ways.
 A useful one is: